CianMoriarty99/MyJournal/README.md

 # MyJournal

-MyJournal is a web app written in ReactJS and TypeScript that helps you to keep track of your daily activities and manage your schedule.
+MyJournal is a web app written in ReactJS and TypeScript that helps you to keep track of your daily activities and view trends over time.

 # Installation